jonlpersson/ed-latimore/site/_posts/2021-12-13-why-is-math-important-12-practical-reasons-to-develop-math-skills.md

 Math is based on logic.

-The word “math” is derived from the Greek word “m&aacute;thēma” meaning “knowledge, study, learning.”
+The word “math” is derived from the Greek word “máthēma” meaning “knowledge, study, learning.”

 Math forces you to think deeply about what you see and develop adequate language to explain it.
 You have to make sure that your reasoning is sharp enough to not only articulate what you know but to frame it so that a person could follow what you’re saying and repeat what you’ve done.
 That’s the type of clarity that is demanded in mathematics.